Sir Hector Maclean, 7th Baronet

-Sir Hector Maclean, 7th Baronet of Morvern (about 1760 – 2 November 1818) was the 23rd Clan Chief of Clan Maclean who died before he had any children, and the title passed to his half brother.
+Sir Hector Maclean, 7th Baronet of Morvern (about 1760 – 2 November 1818) was the 23rd Clan Chief of Clan Maclean who died before he had any children.
+The title was then passed to his half brother.

 Biography

 He was born in 1783 to Donald Maclean of Brolas.
 Donald Maclean of Brolas was the great-grandson of Donald MacLean, 1st Laird of Brolas.
 Sir Hector became the 23rd Clan Chief of Clan Maclean on the death of Sir Allan Maclean, 6th Baronet, who died without an heir.
-In his earlier years Sir Hector served in the army, but during the greater portion of his life he lived a retired life.
+Early in his life, Sir Hector served in the army, but he spent the majority of his life living a retired lifestyle.

 He died without an heir on 2 November 1818, and was succeeded as Clan Chief by his half brother, Sir Fitzroy Jeffreys Grafton Maclean, 8th Baronet.